yangsong24/yatharth/content/about/index.md

   - Deep learning
 ---

-A passionate and enthusiastic engineer student who thrives to learn and adapt to new technological developments.
+A passionate and enthusiastic engineer student who thrives on learning and adapting to new technological developments.
-I have researched in the field of wireless communication systems and my current research interests lie in the field of wireless communications, multi-antenna systems, and data science.
+I have studied in the field of wireless communication systems, and my current research interests lie in the intersection of wireless communications, multi-antenna systems and machine learning, and data science.

 I am focused on learning and gaining more knowledge and experience.
 I believe in commitment, dedication, and achieving targets.